Aphorica/server-event-docs/server-event-mgr.md

    re-register) will resume any currently registered tasks.

 ## Implementation Notes:
-### _eventsource_ polyfill
-I've decided to bundle the _eventsource_ polyfill with the client mainly because I've figured out how to make this implementation work (as opposed to others), especially in a CORS scenario.

-If the browser doesn't supply its own `EventSource` module (_MS Edge_, _MS IE_, primarily), the polyfill will provide one.

-Otherwise, the package will use the browser version.

 ### Instantiated Router
 The manager creates a router via the `createRouter()` function, which returns a router.
 The router needs to be added